tinamayswinkels/sukhavati/_posts/2024-12-01-buckley-s-self-discovery-takes-him-within-sight-of-the-holy-grail.md

 Sep, 2018

-{% include snippets/imgGallery3.html first-image="/uploads/buckley-s-self-discovery-takes-him-within-sight-of-the-holy-grail.jpeg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/buckley-s-self-discovery-takes-him-within-sight-of-the-holy-grail.jpeg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 Perhaps the first sign of a shift in Nathan Buckley’s approach – to himself, as much as to his players and staff – came in October last year when the coach went to Bali with his wife to practice yoga and meditation.